KazuhideMimura/ai_ichthyolith/readme.md

 ## Dataset availability
-Training, validation and practical-test (see paper for detail) datasets are temporally available at Author's [Google Drive](https://drive.google.com/drive/folders/1QC7deWgQRFkoDdOLao3SatYC6TO4moeT?usp=sharing).
+Training, validation and practical-test (see paper for detail) datasets are available at [Mendeley data](https://data.mendeley.com/datasets/zdpz6m9gzf/1).

 ## for second-stage classification
 To reduce false positives, we re-classify the detected regions by image classification model EfficientNet-V2.
 We provide sample codes that are customized for output format of ai_ichthyolith at [eNetV2_for_ai_ichthyolith](https://github.com/KazuhideMimura/eNetV2_for_ai_ichthyolith).